Why Nurses Should Play With FIRE (Financial Independence / Retire Early)

 His story inspired me because most of the people I idolize like Steve Jobs and Elon Musk had terrible home lives.
 It seemed like part of being successful meant sacrificing relationships with your partner and children.
 Pat Flynn takes a completely different approach where he built businesses to generate passive income which allowed him to spend more time with his family.

 His businesses will never grow to the level of Apple or Tesla, but Flynn shows that you don’t need billions of dollars to have the freedom to walk your kids to school, watch their recitals, buy a house in an expensive market, and have enough extra to donate to your favorite charity.
 He showed me that you can really have it all. #Lifegoals.

-I was finishing nursing school in the middle of The Great Recession and it took me over a year to find a job.
+I was finishing nursing school in the middle of The Great Recession and it took me over a year to find a job (despite the nursing shortage).
 It seemed like the economy would never improve, and hospitals would never start hiring again, so I was feeling really down on myself.
 Then I discovered 4-Hour Work Week and it struck me like a ball of lightning.
 It taught me that you don’t have to rely on other people for a paycheck, you can make your own.

 In the same way Rich Dad, Poor Dad is constantly recommended on the BiggerPockets real estate podcast, The 4-Hour Work Week is the most frequently recommended book on Pat Flynn’s Smart Passive Income podcast.
 It’s crazy to think that these two books have inspired an entire generation of entrepreneurs.

 Tim Ferriss also has an excellent podcast where he interviews top performers and dissects what makes them great.
 He has recently started interviewing case study examples from his book of people that turned their online business into multi-million dollar companies.